BEER'S THE THING

 Sour beers are bright and tangy, often appealing to those who enjoy wine as well as beer.
 Their piquant acidity makes them light and refreshing even while delivering a load of flavor.
 Peekskill Simple Sour is one of the best fall beers for its straightforward flavor and dry finish, qualities that let it stand on its own or accompany classic harvest dishes such as pumpkin pie and rich casseroles.
 This is easy to find on tap, often as one of the cheapest draft pours.

 Stout is typically a rich and full-bodied beer that is the perfect companion for the cooler side of autumn.
 Milk Stout Nitro from Left Hand Brewing Co. might attract a crowd owing to deep flavors of brown sugar, coffee, and hints of vanilla that linger under a malty and bitter chocolate finish.
 Nitrogen, rather than forced carbonation, creates the effervescence, which leaves a velvety texture that pairs well with the strong body.
 Bold flavor for just a few dollars a bottle, this is a choice pick for chilly fall nights.

 Pairing beer with desserts is a growing trend, and there's no better time than fall to indulge this taste, as home bakers return to their ovens in cooler weather to show off their baking skills.
-And yet, Wolaver's Alta Gracia Coffee Porter is rich enough to be dessert on its own.
-The thick coffee flavor, ornamented with chocolate and a satin texture, serve as a counterpoint to creamy vanilla custards and flourless chocolate cakes.
-Way less expensive than pricey dessert wines, this brew easily becomes a cold-weather dessert beverage of choice.
+Sin Mint Temptress from Lakewood Brewing’s Seduction Series is an imperial milk stout sweet enough to be dessert on its own and may taste familiar to fans of Girl Scout cookies everywhere.
+The fresh mint flavor, ornamented with chocolate and cool finish, serves as a perfect companion to cookies and s’mores.